Gerhard Barkhorn: Defense of the Reich

 On 1 January 1945, the Luftwaffe launched Operation Bodenplatte, a failed attempt to gain air superiority during the stagnant stage of the Battle of the Bulge.
 In this attack, Jagdgeschwader 6 (JG 6—6th Fighter Wing) lost its Geschwaderkommodore (wing commander), Oberstleutnant Johann Kogler, who was taken prisoner of war.
 Following Operation Bodenplatte, JG 6 relocated from the Western Front to the Eastern Front where it was based at Tschenstochau, present-day Częstochowa in southern Poland.
 On or near 23 January, Barkhorn took command of JG 6, the Geschwaderstab had just moved from Schroda, present-day Środa Wielkopolska, to Sorau, present-day Żary.
 At the time, the Geschwaderstab was equipped with the Focke-Wulf Fw 190 A-8 and A-9.
 While the three groups of JG 6 were equipped with the Bf 109 G-14 and the Fw 190 A, the Geschwaderstab was equipped with Fw 190 D-9 in February.

 Barkhorn led this unit until the end-March 1945.
 During his ten weeks tenure as Geschwaderkommodore of JG 6, he did not claim any aerial victories.
 He had difficulties adjusting to the Fw 190 D-9.
 He later stated that he would have needed 50 more flights to master the aircraft.
 It is unclear whether Barkhorn flew the Fw 190 D-9 in combat.
 Nevertheless, on 11 February, he was presented the Front Flying Clasp of the Luftwaffe in Gold with Pennant "1,100" (Frontflugspange in Gold mit Anhänger "1,100").
 Shortly after 23 March, Barkhorn was relieved of command.
-His wingman later stated that Barkhorn was forced to leave out of medical reasons.
+His wingman later stated that Barkhorn was forced to leave for medical reasons.
 At the time he was suffering from severe physical and mental strain after four years of combat.